Pre-Columbian Ecuador: Formative Period

 During the Formative Period, people of the region moved from hunting-gathering and simple farming into a more developed society, with permanent developments, an increase in agriculture and the use of ceramics.
-New cultures included the Machalilla culture, Valdivia, Chorrera culture on the coast; Cotocollao, and The Chimba in the Sierra; and Mayo Chinchipe (4500 BCE — CE 1532), Pastaza, Chiguaza and many others in the Oriente region.
-The Cerro Narrío or Chaullabamba culture thrived from 2000 BCE to CE 600 in the southern Cañar and Azuay provinces.
+New cultures included the Machalilla culture, Valdivia, Chorrera culture on the coast; Cotocollao, and The Chimba in the Sierra; and Mayo Chinchipe (4500 BC — AD 1532), Pastaza, Chiguaza and many others in the Oriente region.
+The Cerro Narrío or Chaullabamba culture thrived from 2000 BC to AD 600 in the southern Cañar and Azuay provinces.

-Santa Ana (La Florida) is an important archaeological site in the highlands of Ecuador, going back as early as 3,500 BCE.
+Santa Ana (La Florida) is an important archaeological site in the highlands of Ecuador, going back as early as 3,500 BC.
 It is located in the Zamora-Chinchipe Province, and was discovered in 21st century.
 It belongs to the proposed Mayo Chinchipe-Marañón culture.

 Valdivia Culture

 The Valdivia culture is the first culture where significant remains have been discovered.
-Their civilization dates back as early as 3500 BCE.
+Their civilization dates back as early as 3500 BC.
 Living in the area near The Valdivias were the first Americans to use pottery.
 They created bowls, jars and female statues out of clay, both for everyday life and for use in religious ceremonies.
 They navigated the seas on rafts with sails and established a trade network with tribes in the Andes and the Amazon.
 Valdivia art and artifacts have been found throughout the country.
-An extensive collection is on display at the Museo Fianco Banco Central in Quito and the UEES in Guayaquil.
+An extensive collection is on display at the National Museum of Ecuador in Quito and the UEES in Guayaquil.

-Machallila Culture
+Machalilla Culture

-Succeeding the Valdivia, the Machallia Culture was a farming culture that thrived along the coast of Ecuador between the 2nd and 1st millennia BCE.
+Succeeding the Valdivia, the Machalilla Culture was a farming culture that throve along the coast of Ecuador between the 2nd and 1st millennia BCE.
 Its ceramics are easily differentiated from the Valdivia as they were painted black or white with red stripes, and figurines were rare and crudely made.
 These appear to be the earliest people to cultivate maize in this part of South America.

 Chorrera Culture

-Existing in the late Formative period, the Chorrera culture lived in the Andes and Coastal Regions of Ecuador between 900 and 300 BCE.
+Existing in the late Formative period, the Chorrera culture lived in the Andes and Coastal Regions of Ecuador between 900 and 300 BC.
 They were best known for their hollow ceramic animal- and plant-shaped figurines.